open-gpdb/gpdb/gpdb-doc/markdown/install_guide/install_gpdb.html.md

 ## <a id="topic10"></a>Confirming Your Installation

-To make sure the Greenplum software was installed and configured correctly, run the following confirmation steps from your Greenplum coordinator host.
+To make sure the Greenplum software was installed and configured correctly, run the following confirmation steps from your Greenplum master host.
 If necessary, correct any problems before continuing on to the next task.

-1. Log in to the coordinator host as `gpadmin`:
+1. Log in to the master host as `gpadmin`:

     ```
     $ su - gpadmin